 Take Your Tween Shopping

 There was a time when you could pick-out all of your child's clothes by yourself, but that time has come and gone.
 Preteens are fashion savvy, and they know what they want when it comes to their clothes.
 If you purchase clothes for your tween when he or she isn't around, you'll probably have to return the items, or it's possible that items will end up in the back of a drawer somewhere, never to be worn.
 Avoid hearing, "I want to choose my own clothes now!" or "I can't believe you thought I would wear that!" by bringing your tween with you when it comes time to purchase preteen clothing.
+You can make shopping a little easier by allowing your tween to preview clothes online, before your shop.

 It's become a tradition for many families to stock up on preteen clothing during summer sales or Back to School sales.
 Be sure you know your child's school policies and dress codes before you set out to purchase his or her fall clothes.
 Also, remember that tweens can still be pretty hard on their clothing, so look for items that will wear and wash well over time.